 Rivers, Raids and Politics

 The debate seems to be one interpretation battling against the other and has polarised to a certain extent.
 The lack of confirmation from medieval primary sources does not help, either.
-It has not stopped the Dutch Museum of Antiquities to organise two conferences on Dorestad.
-This encourages further international research and analysis of the site.
-The proceedings of the conference show they are taking the excavations and its analyses to another level.
+It has not stopped the Dutch Museum of Antiquities to organise three conferences on Dorestad.
+This encourages further international research and analysis of the site.13 The proceedings of the conference show they are taking the excavations and its analyses to another level.14

 Whatever the outcome of the debate, near Wijk bij Duurstede lies without a shadow of a doubt an interesting, early medieval trading centre.

 Artefacts from Dorestad